-- Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or out come; and - Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community, and societal levels. - 1.
-Primary prevention programs Programming, initiatives, and strategies informed by research or assessed for value, effectiveness, or outcome that are intended to stop dating violence, domestic violence, sexual assault, and stalking before they occur through the promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change behavior and social norms in healthy and safe direction. - 2.
-Awareness programs Community-wide or audience specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence, promote safety, and reduce perpetration. - 3.
-Ongoing prevention and awareness campaigns Programming, initiatives, and strategies that are sustained over time and focus on increasing understanding of topics relevant to and skills for addressing dating violence, domestic violence, sexual assault, and stalking, using a range of strategies with audiences throughout the institution. - 4.
-Risk reduction Options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence. - 5.
-Bystander intervention Safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking Bystander intervention includes: - Recognizing situations of potential harm; - Understanding institutional structures and cultural conditions that facilitate violence, over coming barriers to intervening, identifying safe and effective intervention options, and taking actions to intervene. - 6.
-Consent (as it relates to Sex Offenses) Words or overt actions indicating a freely given agreement to the sexual act or contact in question.
+- Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or outcome; and - Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community, and societal levels.

+Primary prevention programs - Programming, initiatives, and strategies informed by research or assessed for value, effectiveness, or outcome that are intended to stop dating violence, domestic violence, sexual assault, and stalking before they occur.
+Through the promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change behavior and social norms in healthy and safe direction.

+Awareness programs - Community-wide or audience specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence, promote safety, and reduce perpetration.

+Ongoing prevention and awareness campaigns - Programming, initiatives, and strategies that are sustained over time and focus on increasing understanding of topics relevant to and skills for addressing dating violence, domestic violence, sexual assault, and stalking, using a range of strategies with audiences throughout the institution.

+Risk reduction - Options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims to promote safety and to help individuals and communities address conditions that facilitate violence.

+Bystander intervention - Safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking Bystander intervention includes:

+- Recognizing situations of potential harm; - Understanding institutional structures and cultural conditions that facilitate violence, over coming barriers to intervening, identifying safe and effective intervention options, and taking actions to intervene.

+Consent - (as it relates to Sex Offenses) - Words or overt actions indicating a freely given agreement to the sexual act or contact in question.
 Lack of verbal or physical resistance or submission by the victim, resulting from the use of force, threats, or coercion by the defendant, shall not constitute consent.
-(DC Code 22- Section 3001) - Proceeding All activities related to a non-criminal resolution of an institutional disciplinary complaint, including, but not limited to, fact finding investigations, formal or informal meetings, and hearings.

-Proceeding does not include communications and meetings between officials and victims concerning accommodations or protective measures to be provided to a victim.
+(DC Code 22- Section 3001)

+Proceeding - All activities related to a non-criminal resolution of an institutional disciplinary complaint, including, but not limited to, fact finding investigations, formal or informal meetings, and hearings.
+Proceeding does not include communications and meetings between officials and victims concerning protective measures to be provided to a victim.

-8. Result - Any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within the institution.
+Result - Any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within the institution.
 The result must include any sanctions imposed by the institution.